-North Indian Dum Aloo
+Restaurant-Style North Indian Dum Aloo Recipe

 This post may contain affiliate links.
 Read our disclosure policy

-North Indian Dum Aloo is a famous restaurant dish where baby potatoes are simmered in a rich creamy tomato-based gravy.
+North Indian Aloo Dum is a famous restaurant dish where baby potatoes are simmered in a rich creamy tomato-based gravy.
 Bring this restaurant mouthwatering dish right to your kitchen for a delightful treat!

-North Indian Dum Aloo Recipe
+North Indian Aloo Dum Recipe

-How to Make North Indian Dum Aloo
+How to Make Dum Aloo

 1. Begin by adding the ginger, garlic, and onion in a food processor with a bit of water.
 Purée until everything is well combined.